Marcelofilho07/AutoBattle2/README.md

 Our Grid no longer is a class, but a Vector of a Vector of GridNodes.
 We are using a vector here since we can have direct acess in O[1] and we can resize the container at our will.

 Our Players and "AllPlayers" variables have been merged in a single forward_list of shared_ptr of Character.
-We're using shared_ptr since we're sharing ownership of this pointer between the list itself, other characters and the GridNode it is staying.
+We're using shared_ptr since we're sharing ownership of this pointer between the list itself, other characters and the GridNode it is staying in.

 At last we have some support variables.